 Title IX compliance at Geisinger Commonwealth – related policies

-Sexual Misconduct (Title IX) policy: Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance.
+Policy on Sexual/Gender Harassment, Discrimination and Misconduct (Title IX): Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance.
 To ensure compliance with Title IX and other federal and state civil rights laws, Geisinger Commonwealth has developed policies and procedures that prohibits sexual misconduct in all of its forms and outlines the process for reporting, investigating and addressing violation of the Sexual Misconduct Policy.

 Title IX coordinators and contact information